Strasbourg star Mothiba ruled out until 2021 with knee injury | Goal.com

 When asked whether the club will move to sign players following Mothiba’s injury blow, Laurey said: “Not necessarily, because we know he's going to come back.

-“We hope that he will come back “new”, without recurring problems.
-We will already work with the boys who are able.
-And we will see in the coming weeks whether to recruit or not, without rushing.”
+“We hope he will come back as a 'new player', without recurring problems… Firstly, we will work with the boys who are fit, and we will see in the next weeks whether to recruit or not, without rushing."